mc2259/Sentiment_Analaysis_of_Tweets/README.md

 # Sentiment_Analaysis_of_Tweets
-Perform sentiment analysis on Tweets using the Naive Bayes algorithm
+Perform sentiment analysis on Tweets using the Naive Bayes algorithm.
+Naive Bayes is a generative model that makes the assumptions that all words are pulled out independently to each other.